Actifio/zfdr/README.md

   * Monitor the migrate with option 17
   * Confirm all migrates are complete with option 11
   * When the migrates are done and no VM depends on NFS datastore from backup appliance, run option 15 to remove the mounts
-  * Use AGM import wizard to apply templates to any VMs you want to create backups from.
+  * Use the AGM import wizard to apply templates to any VMs you want to create backups from.
 Do not protect a VM prior to migrating it or the snapshot pool may fill up.

  ## CSV file